qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - is there a way to reorder the listing of email accounts
 - how can i reorder my accounts
 - how do i reorder the email accounts
+- can i reorder my accounts
+- what need I do to reorder my accounts

 ## intent:forgot_password
 - forgot apple password